 Form 1099-INT is used by interest payers, interest recipients, the IRS, and state tax departments.

-Interest payers use Form 1099-INT to report the interest they paid during the year to interest recipients, the IRS, and state tax departments.
+If you paid interest during the year, you will use Form 1099-INT to report the payments to the interest recipients, the IRS, and state tax departments.

-The IRS and state tax departments use Form 1099-INTs filed with them to ensure that taxpayers correctly report their interest income.
-For example, if the IRS receives several Forms 1099-INT indicating the amount of reportable interest income a particular taxpayer was paid during the year, but that taxpayer does not report interest income on their return or reports less interest income on their return than indicated on the Forms 1099-INT issued to them, the IRS will likely adjust that taxpayer’s return to account for the unreported interest income.
+The IRS and state tax departments use the Form 1099-INTs filed with them to ensure that taxpayers correctly report their interest income.
+For example, if the IRS might receive several Forms 1099-INT indicating the amount of reportable interest income a particular taxpayer was paid during the year.
+But if that taxpayer doesn't report interest income on their return, the IRS will likely adjust that taxpayer's return to account for the unreported income.

 Form 1099-INT vs. Form 1099-OID

-Although OID is considered interest income for tax purposes, it is not reported on Form 1099-INT but rather on Form 1099-OID.
+Although OID is considered interest income for tax purposes, it is not reported on Form 1099-INT.
+Instead, it's reported on Form 1099-OID.

 - Form 1099-INT is a tax form used to report interest income.